aravindsuresh93/mayil/README.md

 # Mayil

-A Streamlit-like package for creating structured and formatted emails in Python.
+A beautiful HTML email generator for Python that makes creating professional, responsive emails a breeze.

 ## Installation